 Desert Pupfish Refugia Management:

 The desert pupfish is the only native fish species in the Salton Sink Basin.
 Historically pupfish occurred in many streams, springs and seeps in SE California, SW Arizona and NW Mexico, but most of these populations are severely reduced or extirpated.
 In California, natural populations currently inhabit the Salton Sea and its shoreline pools, tributaries, and irrigation drains.
 Populations also inhabit artificial refuges.
 The Living Desert was one of the first (1972) to establish one of the 13 refuges in California.
-TLD has four pupfish refuges on its property.
+TLD has pupfish refuges on its property.
 The importance of these refuges is increasingly being recognized, as the threats to pupfish habitat increase and wild populations decline.

 Studbooks and Species Survival Plans: